SauceX22/airline-booking/README.md

 ## Deployment

-This project is preconfigured for deployment on [Vercel](https://vercel.com) with database hosting on [Railway](https://railway.app).
-Follow the deployment instructions specific to your chosen platform to get React Bike Rentals live.
+This project is preconfigured for deployment on [Vercel](https://vercel.com) with PostgreSQL database hosting on [Railway](https://railway.app).
+Follow the deployment instructions specific to your chosen platform to get React Flight Booking live.

 ## Learn More